-Jesus echoed the belief that a meaningful and purposeful life is based upon treating others with benevolence—as we would like to be treated (Matthew 7:12).
+Jesus echoed the belief that a meaningful and purposeful life is based upon treating others with benevolence, as we would like to be treated (Matthew 7:12).
 In fact, he said that all of the teachings of Scripture and religion can be encapsulated in this one principle.

-Rich DuBose writes from Northern California.© 2002 - 2021, AnswersForMe.org.
+If you liked this, you may also like A Radical Idea© 2002 - 2022, AnswersForMe.org.
 All rights reserved.
 Click here for content usage information.